Plants mistaken for Japanese knotweed

 Similarities: Himalayan balsam grows to similar heights as Japanese knotweed, up to 2.5m.
 The stems are also hollow with red tints.

 How to tell them apart: Unlike Japanese knotweed, the flowers of Himalayan balsam are pink and purple.
-Its leaves are long and thin, instead of heart shaped, and arranged opposite each other.
+Its leaves are long and thin instead of heart-shaped and arranged opposite each other.

 It is an offence to plant or otherwise cause to grow these species in the wild.
-You should stop them spreading from your garden and avoid purchasing or accepting gifts of these species.
+You should stop them from spreading from your garden and avoid purchasing or accepting gifts of these species.

 Bindweed (Convulvulus arvensis)